Create delivery groups

 - You can change the properties for an application when you add it to a delivery group, or later.
 For details, see the Manage Applications article.

-- If you try to add an application and one with the same name already exists in that folder, you are prompted to rename the application you are adding.
+- If you try to add an application and one with the same name exists in that folder, you are prompted to rename the application you are adding.
 If you decline, the application is added with a suffix that makes it unique within that application folder.

 - When you add an application to more than one delivery group, a visibility issue can occur if you do not have sufficient permission to view the application in all of those delivery groups.
 In such cases, either consult an administrator with greater permissions or have your scope extended to include all the delivery groups to which the application was added.

-- If you publish two applications with the same name to the same users, change the Application name (for user) property in Studio; otherwise, users will see duplicate names in Citrix Workspace app.
+- If you publish two applications with the same name to the same users, change the Application name (for user) property in Studio; otherwise, users see duplicate names in Citrix Workspace app.

 Click Add to display the application sources.

 - From Start menu: Applications that are discovered on a machine created from the master image in the selected catalog.
 When you select this source, a new page launches with a list of discovered applications; select those you want to add and then click OK.

-- Manually defined: Applications located in the Site or elsewhere in your network.
-When you select this source, a new page launches where you type the path to the executable, working directory, optional command line arguments, and display names for administrators and users.
+- Manually defined: Applications located in the site or elsewhere in your network.
+Selecting this source launches a new page where you type the path to the executable, working directory, optional command line arguments, and display names for administrators and users.
 After entering this information, click OK.